dmbarbour/wikilon/docs/AwelonLang.md

 Intriguingly, [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html) can feasibly present Awelon programs or codebases as [hypermedia](https://en.wikipedia.org/wiki/Hypermedia) objects.
 GUI forms with live coding properties.
 Words within a act as hypermedia links.
 Some relationships may be implicit in word structure (as between `foo`, `foo.doc`, and `foo.author`) to support more flexible hypermedia than is implied by direct word dependencies.
 Editable views can also support numbers, comments, lambdas and let expressions for cases where tacit programming is annoying, and so on.

+Universal serializability and purity also lowers barriers for high-performance and large-scale computing.
+We can semi-transparently accelerate evaluation of linear algebra to use GPGPU computing.
+We can distribute evaluation of process networks across multiple virtual machines.
+We can use checkpoints and replay computations if part of the system fails.
+Big data or computations can be stowed away and referenced by secure hash.
+It will take time to build Awelon up to its full potential, but I believe Awelon has excellent long term prospects for performance.

-Awelon's simplicity, purity, and evaluation model each contribute greatly to its utility for the envisioned application model.
-I have not encountered another language that fits as nicely.
+Awelon's simplicity, purity, scalability, and evaluation model each contribute greatly to its utility for the envisioned application model.
+I have not encountered another language that would work as well.

 ## Primitives